-In the event of a residential viral outbreak, USF may have to require residents in one or more residence halls to shelter in place.
+In the unlikely event of a residential viral outbreak, USF may have to require residents in one or more residence halls to shelter in place.
 In this situation, infected students and their close contacts must follow the University’s isolation and quarantine protocols.
 All other students within the residence hall will be required to remain on their floor for a 14-day quarantine.
 During this period, the University will deliver meals to students, and students will attend classes remotely.
 In the event of a campus viral outbreak, USF may also have to prohibit travel on and off campus for a period of two weeks in addition to implementing a shelter in place.
 In this situation, all students will attend classes and access campus resources remotely.

 Face Coverings Requirements

 Members of the USF community who are fully vaccinated no longer need to wear face coverings on campus, whether indoors or outdoors.
 We recognize that fully vaccinated individuals may continue to wear face coverings on campus for a myriad of reasons.
 Unvaccinated members of the USF community are required to wear face coverings while indoors on campus.
 Please see the CDC’s current face covering guidance.

 Guests will be permitted in campus residential facilities.
 Residents must attest that all guests are in compliance with the university’s face covering and symptom reporting requirements.